How Frances Haugen’s Team Forced a Facebook Reckoning

 As Facebook reels from the revelations of the past few days, it already appears to be reassessing product decisions.
 It has begun conducting reputational reviews of new products to assess whether the company could be criticized or its features could negatively affect children, the Journal reported Wednesday.
 It last week paused its Instagram Kids product amid the furor.

 Whatever the future direction of Facebook, it is clear that discontent has been brewing internally.
 Haugen’s document leak and testimony have already sparked calls for stricter regulation and improved the quality of public debate about social media’s influence.
 In a post addressing Facebook staff on Wednesday, Zuckerberg put the onus on lawmakers to update Internet regulations, particularly relating to “elections, harmful content, privacy and competition.”
-But the real drivers of change may be current and former employees, who have a better understanding of the inner workings of the company than anyone—and the most potential to damage the business. —With reporting by Eloise Barry/London
+But the real drivers of change may be current and former employees, who have a better understanding of the inner workings of the company than anyone—and the most potential to damage the business. —With reporting by Eloise Barry/London and Chad de Guzman/Hong Kong

 More Must-Read Stories From TIME